RunDevelopment/refa/README.md

   * RE to NFA (_lookarounds are not implemented yet_)
   * NFA to DFA and DFA to NFA
-  * NFA to RE and DFA to RE
+  * NFA to RE and DFA to RE (_requires testing_)

 - DFA and NFA operations

   * Construction from a finite set of words
   * Print internal representation in a human-readable form
   * Test whether a word is accepted
-  * Test whether the language of the FA is the empty set
+  * Test whether the language of an FA is the empty set
-  * Test whether the language of the FA is a finite set
+  * Test whether the language of an FA is a finite set

 - DFA specific operations